 “If you can do 5 [customer interviews], you can do 35” — Robert Bennett, Viatec Accelerator

-Tip: Not everyone likes talking to strangers, so why not grab a friend who LOVES it to go with you!!
-If you are in Montreal, send me a message or comment below and I’ll take the first people to go surveying for their startup myself!
+Tip: Not everyone likes talking to strangers, so why not bring a friend who LOVES it!!
+If you are in Montreal, send me a message or comment below and I’ll take the first 5 people to go surveying for their startups!

 2. Ask the Right Questions

-I asked multiple startups how they were currently researching product market fit, and they all told me they input information into a spreadsheet and never used it again.
-Their issue was that they were collecting only qualitative information, and had no way of comparing answers.
-If they had quantitative information, they would be able to compare the target market’s level or pain and benefit.
+I asked multiple startups how they were currently researching product market fit and they all told me they input information into a spreadsheet and never used it again.
+Their issue was that they were collecting only qualitative information and had no way of comparing answers.
+If they had quantitative information, they would be able to compare the target market’s level of pain and benefit.

 The solution?
-Rather than asking purely open-ended questions like “What do you think of this idea?” describe the pain your idea addresses and the benefit it provides and ask participants to rate them on a numerical scale.
+Rather than asking purely open-ended questions like “What do you think of this idea?” get them to describe the pain your idea addresses and the benefit it provides and asks participants to rate them on a numerical scale.
 Here’s an example of how your survey might look.
-If you’d like a copy of the survey that you can modify and use, shoot me an email at email@example.com with the subject line “Product Market Fit Survey” and I’ll send it your way.
+If you’d like a copy of the survey, shoot an email to email@example.com with the subject line “Product Market Fit Survey” and I’ll send it your way.